febilly/osu-music-extractor/README.md

 # osu-music-extractor
+Just a simple script to copy and rename music files from osu!/Songs folder

+***
-My coding skill sucks, but at least this script works.
+*My coding skill sucks, but at least this script works.*